-Lastly, based on the results and discussion, it is proved that among the intrinsic factors studied, employee engagement, employee empowerment and staff development have significant impact on the performance of the employees.
-The results match with Adeyemi (2010) study which investigated the influence of leadership styles on teachers job performance andrevealed that the democratic leadership style had significant impact on job performance.
-The results of this study also matches with Saka& Salman (2014) study which concluded that employee participation and training had significant impact on job performance.
+The results of this study provide empirical evidence that among the intrinsic factors studied, employee engagement, employee empowerment and staff development have significant impact on the performance of the employees.
+The results match with Rajalingam, Junaimah & Abdul Ghani (2015) study which investigated the impact of employee empowerment on employee performance and reported the findings that the empowerment tools has impact on the employee performance.
+The results of this study also matches with Saka & Salman (2014) study which concluded that the intrinsic and extrinsic motivations were either at moderate level or haphazardly offered.
+Enenthough the employees were found to be extrinsically motivated, the intrinsic factors like acquisition of knowledge, skills, competency of task and free flow of information has led to high level of job performance of library personnel.

 This study concludes that the extrinsic variables such as promotion and growth and job security have significant impact on the performance of the empolyees.
 The results of this study correlates with the findings of Harriet (2004) study that proved that the performance based rewards affect the performance of teachers by motivating them thereby increasing their productivity and efficiency.
+The result is also confirmed by past literature Hanaysha & Majid (2018)